StevenMcD/littlewins.github.io/_posts/2015-12-01-help-with-getting-the-physics-library-started.md

 v == 11.2 #true
 ```

-*What's up with the `:math` notation here? **You can use any Erlang function from within Elixir using the Atom notation above.
+*What's up with the `:math` notation here? **You can use any Erlang function from within Elixir** using the atom notation above.
 We're using Math to calc the square root.*

 That works nicely.
 And this is the kind of code you'll probably write when you first start writing Elixir, coming from an object-oriented background.
 This **is not** idiomatic Elixir at all.
 Let's see why.